ClearSkyDev/clearsky_photo_reports/README.md

 ## Offline Mode

 When connectivity is lost the app now stores draft reports in a local Hive database.
 A small "Offline" badge appears in the dashboard and all Firebase calls are skipped.
 Once a connection is detected a sync button uploads any pending drafts and clears the local storage.

+## Admin Audit Logs

+Administrators can review a history of actions such as logins, invoice updates and report changes.
+The **Audit Logs** screen provides search and filtering by user, action, date or target ID and exports the results to CSV for external analysis.